ktsn/vue-template-loader/README.md

 ### Typescript

 If you use this loader with TypeScript, make sure to add a declaration file for html files into your project.
+(If you want to load style files via query string, you need to replace `*.html` with `*.css`)

 ```ts
 declare module '*.html' {